 We promote sustainability principles in our work and in life.
 Here are some of our efforts related to engaging our team in more sustainable practices:

-- We have a green travel policy, that encourages employees to only travel when necessary and to use virtual tools and more sustainable forms of transit when possible.
+- We have a green travel policy, which encourages employees to travel only when necessary, use virtual tools, and choose more sustainable forms of transit when possible.
 All air travel emissions are offset through fellow B Corp 3 Degrees.

 - Our office on Ravenswood has many green features, including: recycled building materials, an energy-efficient HVAC system and appliances, a NEST system that helps us track and refine our energy use, energy efficient LED lighting, and two living green walls.

 - We have recycling bins throughout the office and use Waste Not Compost, a zero emissions composting service in our neighborhood.